ajcolson/digitsum9/README.md

 # digitsum9
 This program attempts to answer two questions:
   1) What is the digitsum d for each multiple of 9 from the expression d = 9n, where 0 < n < UserInputedNumber
   2) For each digitsum in the range, how many iterations of the digitsum can be calcutated until we reach a digitsum of 9

-This program assumes the number n is an Unsigned 64-bit Integer.
+_Note: This program assumes the number n is an Unsigned 64-bit Integer._

 I recommend you pipe the output from this program into a file if you want to save all the iteration data.
 A word of caution however, the size of the output file will tend to be be quite large if you select a large range to test with the program.